 WASH Alliance Kenya is part of a global movement supported by the WASH Alliance International to improve access to Water, Sanitation, and Hygiene (WASH) for everyone.

-WASH Alliance Kenya is mandated to stimulate linkages and strategic partnerships among state and non-state WASH actors in enhancing their response towards WASH needs of poor and vulnerable Kenyans.
+WASH Alliance Kenya aims to stimulate linkages and strategic partnerships among state and non-state WASH actors in enhancing their response towards WASH needs of poor and vulnerable Kenyans.
 We harness the energy and expertise of communities, NGOs, the national government, local governments, international organizations, and the private sector to sustainable WASH solutions.
 Together with our member organizations, we advocate for change and facilitate local solutions for the millions of people who lack access to sustainable WASH solutions.

 We support institutions and form coalitions to accelerate access to WASH for all.
 We work directly with government agencies to strengthen national WASH programs, and we help ensure that government policies promote equity and inclusion in WASH.